tabiya-tech/compass/README.md

     ./run-before-merge.sh
     ```

     If you get any errors, fix them before proceeding.
+A common source of errors is not fully completing step `3` from above.

 4. Commit them, and push to your fork.